testing22-0/solution-challenge-10-23/README.md

 **Decoding the Hint:**
 - **CDP Exploration:** The link led us to the Chrome Developer Protocol, where understanding the APIs and how to communicate with a running Chrome seemed possible.
 - **Key Takeaway:** The CDP was the key to unlocking the door.
 Here, you had to understand that the challenge structure made internal communication to the Chrome instance impossible, be it through WebSockets or devtools-on-devtools.
-One of the few useful thing was the CDP's endpoints like `GET /json` (to check for port) and `PUT /json/new?${url}` (to open a file).
+A few useful things were the CDP's endpoints like `GET /json` (to check for port) and `PUT /json/new?${url}` (to open a file).

 But what do we do with that information?
 Here comes the last hint!